johndovern/ani-man/README.md

 Most importantly if `$HOME/.local/bin` is **not** in your `PATH` please change that asap.
 Or edit the make file to install to a different location.

 ### Using [MPlug](https://github.com/Nudin/mplug)
+Currently the [PR](https://github.com/Nudin/mpv-script-directory/pull/4) to include ani-man is not merged.

+These instructions are provided in anticipation of when it will be available via MPlug.

 MPlug is plugin manager for mpv lua scripts.
 If you have mplug installed you can run

 ```bash